 The women who kindly gave were Margaret Devis, Cheryl Chaplain, Karen Young, Vanessa Clayton, Judy Cooper, and Deb Pledger

 Thankyou so much for supporting this vision.
 We plan to take some sets to a village about a 2 hr drive from Dili.
-We hope to be able to take some photos of the women who DSCF2786receive the sets.
+We hope to be able to take some photos of the women who receive the sets.

 Sunday, September 4, 2011